Compiled by the Road Trip Alberta team

 - Website: https://yegcandycanelane.com/

 The community of Crestwood goes all out in lighting up their canopied trees to bring you ‘Candy Cane Lane’.
 Christmas is all around you each night from 6-10pm as the highly decorated houses are lit up for everyone to enjoy.
-Normally there are sleigh rides and a night dedicated to walking traffic only, but 2020 is drive-thru traffic only.
+Normally there are sleigh rides and a night dedicated to walking traffic only.

 Northern Spirit Light Show (Grande Prairie)